r-spatial/RQGIS/README.md

 #> [1] "None"
 ```

-In our case, "qgis:polygoncentroids" has only two function arguments and no default values.
+In our case, `qgis:polygoncentroids` has only two function arguments and no default values.
 Naturally, we need to specify our input and output layer manually.
-Tab-completion greatly fascilitates the task as provided with the wonderful IDE RStudio, for example.
+Tab-completion, as for instance provided by the wonderful RStudio IDE, greatly fascilitates this task.

 ``` r
 # path to the input shapefile